stephenson/foghub/README.markdown

 Foghub associates Git commits with Fogbugz cases and code reviews.

+Foghub is known to run on MRI Ruby 1.9.2.

 The code is under development.

 # Why do code reviews?